-Bob Mwiinga Munyati is a Zambian and a Senior Researcher at AIDS Accountability International (AAI) with an academic background in Demography and Economics from the University of Zambia and a Master of Public Health from University of Cape Town.
-Bob has for the past 5 years managed the SRHR global and African regional commitments section of AAI’s work with a focus on the Maputo Plan of Action, ICPD Beyond 2014 and Sustainable Development Goals through research and advocacy.
-In addition, Bob currently leads on AAI’s challenging criminalisation globally project.
+Bob Mwiinga Munyati is a Zambian and a Senior Researcher at Accountability International (AI) with an academic background in Demography and Economics from the University of Zambia and a Master of Public Health from University of Cape Town.
+Bob has for the past 5 years managed the SRHR global and African regional commitments section of AI’s work with a focus on the Maputo Plan of Action, ICPD Beyond 2014 and Sustainable Development Goals through research and advocacy.
+In addition, Bob currently leads on AI’s challenging criminalisation globally project.

 With +10 years of work experience, Bob has previously worked for Clinton Health Initiative Access, Population Services International, and Centres for Disease Control and Prevention, and Family Health International 360 in various research and programmatic portfolios related to sexual and reproductive health and rights.

 Alex is an International Relations specialist, and currently a Researcher at Accountability International.
 She holds a MSSc in International and European Relations from Linköping University, and a BA in Political Science from University of Bucharest.
 Recently, she became a member of the United Nations Association of Sweden.
 Alex’s journey through the ‘sociological imagination’ of IR enabled her to develop a creative and critical thinking, thus complementing her dedication to equality and human rights, regardless skin pigmentation, religion, SOGIE, or any other socio-cultural affiliations.
 She is particularly interested in gender-based violence research aimed at policy chance.

 On a more personal note, Alex was born in Bucharest and is passionate about fine arts and artivism.